-Unable to get a certificate from your landlord?
+What if I am unable to get a certificate from my landlord?

 You may still file a paper renter rebate claim.
-Complete a paper Landlord Certificate, Form LC-142, Landlord Certificate.
+Complete Form LC-142, Landlord Certificate.
 Include your landlord's name, address, and telephone number, and attach copies of your cancelled checks or receipts for rent paid.
 Attach a letter explaining why you could not get a Landlord Certificate.
 Do not sign the form.